dendronhq/dendron-site/vault/dendron.topic.pod.builtin.airtable.export.md

 ### Checkpointing

-The pod maintains a checkpointing file to keep track of the latest file that has been successfully exported to airtable.
+The pod maintains a checkpointing file to keep track of the latest file that has been successfully exported to Airtable.

 ### Idempotency